 2. The UE monitors for occurrence of the trigger or periodic event requested during step 1.
 The UE determines which positioning method(s) will be used for the detected event from the request in Step 1 (based on the position method(s) included in an LPP Request Location Information message carried in the LCS Periodic-Triggered Invoke Request during Step 1).
 When the event is detected (or slightly before) the UE performs the location measurements.

 3. The UE sends an RRC UL Information Transfer message containing an UL NAS Transport message along with the RRC Resume Request with SDT.
 The UE includes the LCS Event Report and LPP Provide Location Information (PLI) message in the payload container of the UL NAS Transport message, and the Deferred Routing Identifier received during Step 1 in the Additional Information of the UL NAS Transport message as defined in TS 24.501.
-The UE may send the RRC Resume Request message along with the additional information on how many messages the UE has to send (e.g., similar to MAC CE Buffer Status Report (BSR) (FFS)).
-The embedded LPP PLI may include the moreMessagesOnTheWay flag [7].
+The embedded LPP PLI may include the moreMessagesOnTheWay flag [TS 37.355].

 NOTE: The moreMessagesOnTheWay flag would be included when not all the location measurements obtained at step 2 can be included in the LPP PLI message.